Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Implementing High Availability for Containers

 - name: default-secret

-Create a workload and view the node where the pod is located.
+Create the workload and view the node where the workload pods are located.

 $ kubectl get pod -owide